-No, the header insurgency (and header bidding is just one flavor) is something far more substantial, banishing the contrived waterfall in favor of real, nearly level markets.
+No, the header insurgency (and header bidding is just one flavour) is something far more substantial, banishing the contrived waterfall in favour of real, nearly level markets.
 For those who have been watching, that’s a first for the programmatic trading space, although it was always the ideal.

 And we’re just getting rolling—the header is reaching a fascinating stage of development where efforts to curb latency, advances in server-to-server technology, and industry consolidation promise to reshape a landscape that just finished a major transformation.
 Buckle up, buckaroos.

 Latency has long been the chief complaint about header integrations, and the dread that has kept some premium publishers far, far away from the space.
 Yes, it’s great to get smarter bids from a wider array of demand sources, but my page loads are already being weighed down by tags and third-party code… I can hear the ad blockers pounding on the door!

 User experience concerns have gripped publisher revenue efforts, with particular focus on latency and data usage.
 Well, header bidding has issues with both of those.

 Auctions occur within the user’s browser, which can only do so much simultaneously (e.g., Chrome will only make 10 requests—6 per host—before pausing).
 To fight back against latency, publishers install timeouts that sacrifice beneficial bids to keep down user ire.
 But even with timeouts, every second count considering users have become accustomed to zippy Internet speeds.